 The digital world is something no one can escape any longer.
-From the increase in people utilizing mobile devices-both cell phones and computers- to people wanting (and expecting) instant results, having an online presence is no longer a choice, it is a necessity.
+From the increase in people utilizing mobile devices-both cell phones and computers — to people wanting (and expecting) instant results, having an online presence is no longer a choice, it is a necessity.
+On top if it, a great web design is also key.

 The Roman Catholic Church is the biggest Christian denomination in the United States, one that has continued to grow, however many Catholic parishes appear to be living in the dark ages based upon their websites.

-We did an extensive review to find the top 10 best Catholic Parish websites.
+We’ve also done an extensive review to find the most popular Catholic Church websites.
 These sites should serve as a guide for other parishes to move from the dark ages into the modern times of technology!

 - St. Matthew Catholic Church and School: The number one winner based on our assessment and three prong criteria of presentation, information, and navigation is the St. Matthew Catholic Church and School website.
 This site is tuned into the wants and needs of today’s parishioners.
 The simple and clean home page enables the user to quickly search and find what they are looking for.
 In addition, there is clear navigation guidance, providing easy to identify click icons, such as mass times and a calendar.
 The color scheme is bright, warm, and welcoming with virtual media content, including a virtual tour of the parish.
 This website has honed in on the value of having less content, more videos and photos, and is incredibly user friendly.
 The landing page does not overwhelm the eyes with too much content, allowing readers to comfortably peruse the site.